-Mr Kairy supervises the overall financial control and management over the sources and applications of funds for BRAC, both development and commercial.
+Mr Kairy supervises the overall financial control and management over the sources and applications of funds.
 His responsibilities include ensuring effective financial control, transparency and accuracy of financial data and reporting.
-He is also responsible for ensuring the effective procurement and asset management of BRAC Group.
+He also oversees the monitoring, legal and compliance, construction and maintenance departments.

-Mr Kairy is also a director of BRAC Bank Limited, BRAC EPL Investment Limited, BRAC EPL Stock Brokerage Limited, and BRAC Tea Company Limited.
-He was recently nominated as a member of Institute for Inclusive Finance and Development (InM) at Dhaka University.
+Mr Kairy serves as a director of BRAC Bank Limited, BRAC EPL Investment Limited, BRAC EPL Stock Brokerage Limited, BRAC Tea Company Limited, BRAC Services Limited and BRAC Industries Limited.

 Strategy, Communication and Empowerment, BRAC and BRAC International

-Mr Saleh is the senior director of strategy, communications and empowerment for BRAC and BRAC International.
-He oversees advocacy, information and communications technology (ICT), communications and the social innovation lab.
-He is currently in charge of the empowerment cluster, which includes migration, human rights and legal aid services (HRLS), urban development programme (UDP) and skills development programme (SDP).
+Asif Saleh is the senior director of strategy, communications and empowerment for BRAC and BRAC International.
+He oversees advocacy, information and communications technology, communications and the social innovation lab.
+He also leads the empowerment cluster, which includes migration, human rights and legal aid services, the urban development programme and the skills development programme.

 Mr Saleh holds a bachelor’s degree in computer science and an MBA in management from NYU Stern School of Business.

-He is a member of the board of director for BRACNet and IPDC, one of the oldest financial institutions in the country.
+He is a member of the board of director for BRAC Net and IPDC, one of the oldest financial institutions in the country.
 He also chairs BRAC IT Services Limited.
-He is a board member of multiple non-profits such as 1 Degree Initiative, Spreeha, Institute of Informatics and Development.
-Mr Saleh is a member of the advisory council of Public Interest Registry and a 2013 mentor of the Unreasonable Institute.
+He is a board member of multiple non-profits, such as 1 Degree Initiative, Spreeha, Institute of Informatics and Development.
+Mr Saleh is a member of the advisory council of the Public Interest Registry and a 2013 mentor of the Unreasonable Institute.

 Tamara Hasan Abed

-Ms Abed has a BSc (Economics) from the London School of Economics and Political Science and an MBA in finance from Columbia Business School, where she graduated as a member of Beta Gamma Sigma, an international honour society for business students.
+She has a BSc in economics from the London School of Economics and Political Science, and an MBA in finance from Columbia Business School.
+In 2014, she attended an executive course on transformational leadership at Said Business School in Oxford University.

 Research and Evaluation Division, BRAC

-He has more than 37 years of experience in research and consultancy with IRRI, Asian Development Bank, Bangladesh of Development Studies (BIDS), World Bank, Mott Macdonald International, Danish Embassy and the Netherlands Embassy.
+Mr Bayes has more than 37 years of experience in research and consultancy with IRRI, Asian Development Bank, Bangladesh Institute of Development Studies, World Bank, Mott Macdonald International, Danish Embassy and the Netherlands Embassy.

-During the course of his career, Professor Bayes has authored 15 books, Bish Geramer Golpo and Leading Issues in Rural Development, Bangladesh Perspective being the most recent titles.
+Mr Bayes has authored 15 books during the course of his career.
+Bish Geramer Golpo and Leading Issues in Rural Development, Bangladesh Perspective are two of his most recent titles.
 He writes extensively in English and Bangla national dailies.
 At present, he is a weekly columnist at The Financial Express.

 Ahmed Najmul Hussain